rasundsbak/rtd-tutorial/docs/source/29_references.rst

 Snehal.
 (2024, May 1).
 Exploring Model Quantization for LLMs.
 Medium. https://medium.com/@isnehal.sp/exploring-model-quantization-for-llms-bc2c1f4c9382

 What 🤗 Transformers can do. (n.d.).
 Retrieved 22 November 2024, from https://huggingface.co/docs/transformers/en/task_summary

+Epoch (2024) – with major processing by Our World in Data.
+“Parameters in notable artificial intelligence systems” [dataset].
+Epoch, “Parameter, Compute and Data Trends in Machine Learning” [original data].
+Retrieved November 24, 2024 from https://ourworldindata.org/grapher/artificial-intelligence-parameter-count